Google's search tools can help you find websites that have been tagged with particular dates. But be cautious; dates may not mean what you think.

-I’m not sure everybody would agree that simply picking an arbitrary date in the past makes something not relevant.
+I’m not sure everybody would agree that content before an arbitrary past date is automatically irrelevant.

 Miscommunication, misunderstanding, and lack of information abound when it comes to the dates that appear on internet content.
 I’ll clarify.